AmpersandTarski/documentation/tutorial/Conceptual_model_enrollment.md

 Try to trace this last description in the model and note that although the result is a pair of two elements, there are actually three concepts involved.
 Let’s call this new relation `canEnrollFor`.

 Now we can pronounce the rule in more or less natural language: "isEnrolledFor implies canEnrollFor".
+If the first is true than the second must also be true.

 Everytime the user of the system tries to enroll a student for a module, the rule checks whether this student can be enrolled for this module based on the course the student is taking.
 If this enrollement is not allowed, the rule produces a violation message.
 In fact, with each ‘save’ in the database, all information in the database is checked against this rule.